WDI-SEA/notes/06-ruby-rails/rails-assets-frontend/readme.md

 ##Stylesheets

-Rails uses sass which is a preprocessor for css that allows us to use some additonal features that standard css doesn't support.
+Rails uses SASS, which is a preprocessor for css that allows us to use some additonal features that standard css doesn't support.
 These files end with the `.scss` file extension and are processed on the server (backend) before they are sent to the user/browser as plain css.

 Just like with javascript rails will auto-load any css or scss file that are in `app/assets/stylesheets`.